DSR-RHIT/me447-visualizing-data/cm/cm102-data-studio.md

 As you look for data—both for practice and for the final display—know the data structure you are looking for.

-The elements of a prospective data set you should identify include
+When you think you have a data set suitable for a particular graph type, classify its structure, i.e.,

-  - the number of observations
+  - determine the number of observations
-  - the number of quantitative variables
+  - determine the number of variables
+  - classify every variable as quantitative or categorical
-  - the number of categorical variables and the number of levels of each
+  - determine the number of levels in every categorical variable
+  - classify every categorical variables sa ordinal or nominal
+  - classify every quantitative variable as continuous or discrete
+  - other features, if any, relevant to the particular display type, for example, a Sankey diagram requires identification of nodes and links

+State specifically how each data requirements has been met.
+This summary will be part of the prose description that accompanies each graph in the portfolio.

 <br> <a href="#top">▲ top of page</a>